CohortInsights/financials/README.md

 - ✅ Multi-year imports to MongoDB
 - ✅ Add Schwab and Checks account normalizers
 - ✅ BMO transactions enriched with check assignments
+- ✅ Manual categorization for transactions
-- [ ] Auto and manual categorization for non-check transactions (see Assignment of Transactions)
+- [ ] Auto categorization for transactions (see Assignment of Transactions)

 ### Assignment of Transactions
 - Transactions from all sources have an "Assignment" field in the form a.b.c (e.g. Expense, Expense.Food.Groceries, Income.WRS.Roger)
 - An assigment can be made manually from the UI or automatically from "rules"
-- Rules contain fields of ID, Category, Priority, Description, Min_Amount, Max_Amount
+- Rules contain fields of ID, Category, Priority, Source, Description, Min_Amount, Max_Amount
 - Rules are added/updated from the UI and stored in a Mongo Collection
+- THe Source field of Rues is an implied filter that applies "equals" logic to each source of each transaction. [a,b means "a and b"] [a|b means "a or b"]
 - The Description field of Rules is an implied filter that applies "contains" logic to each description of each transaction. [a,b means "a and b"] [a|b means "a or b"]
 - The values of Min_Amount, Max_Amount apply <=, >=, or between filters to each amount field of each transaction
 - If a transaction matches two or more rules, the rule with the highest priority takes precedencce